My Journey To Natural Fiber Clothing

 • Iulia Zamfirescu for assisting me with natural dye knowledge.
 Find Iulia on Instagram here.

-• Shari Pufall Nutt for teaching me how to knit.
+• Shari Pufall Nutt for teaching me how to knit and knitting me mittens.

 • Jazmin at Wood Spirit School in Ashland, Wisconsin for sharing weld plants with me from her dye garden.